TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

      fastboot devices
      fastboot reboot fastboot

- or if you have usb debugging, use from within the ROM
+ or if you have usb debugging, use from within the booted ROM/System

      adb devices
      adb reboot fastboot